John took a two year leave from the plumbing apprenticeship he would never return to. It was time to pursue his singing career. Darryl Sambell

 John performed four songs at the finale of the 2006 Melbourne Commonwealth Games Closing Ceremony.

-100% of proceeds of the SPIRIT OF THE NORTH concert in June 2006 went to assisting recovery of cyclone devastation through the Dairy Farmers Creating Greener Pastures Program.
+100% of proceeds of the Spirit Of The North concert in June 2006 went to assisting recovery of cyclone devastation through the Dairy Farmers Creating Greener Pastures Program.

-March 14th 2009 saw John perform at the SOUND RELIEF concert in Sydney to raise funds for bushfire ravaged Victoria and flood victims in Queensland.
+March 14th 2009 saw John perform at the Sound Relief concert in Sydney to raise funds for bushfire ravaged Victoria and flood victims in Queensland.

-After an absence of more than two decades YOU'RE THE VOICE re-entered the ARIA charts in April 2009.
+After an absence of more than two decades You're The Voice re-entered the ARIA charts in April 2009.

 Fans begin an online petition to encourage John to tour.
 The WE WANT JACK BACK petition had more than 21,000 signatures in 10 days.
-On May 27th 2009 at the Lyrics Theatre in Sydney, John announced his LIVE BY DEMAND tour to take place during September and October of 2009.
+On May 27th 2009 at the Lyrics Theatre in Sydney, John announced his Live By Demand tour to take place during September and October of 2009.

-Plans for a new album were also announced as well as a 3 box set titled THE ESSENTIAL JOHN FARNHAM.
+Plans for a new album were also announced as well as a 3 box set titled The Essential John Farnham.

-In July it was announced that John has been chosen for the entertainment at Luna Park's 75th Birthday in October, following that John would perform his first ever a day on the green shows with three concerts in VIC, NSW and WA.
+In July it was announced that John has been chosen for the entertainment at Luna Park's 75th Birthday in October.
+Following that John performed his first ever a Day On The Green shows with three concerts in VIC, NSW and WA.
 The tour also included two new outdoor concert venues, RACV Royal Pines Resort on the Gold Coast QLD and Coopers Brewery in SA.

 It was announced on June 8th 2011 that to celebrate the 25th Anniversary of Whispering Jack, John would embark on a national tour from October – November.
 Commencing in Adelaide on Tuesday October 4th the tour took in Sydney, Brisbane, Melbourne and Perth.
 Ten concerts quickly grew to twenty-eight.
 John as always, was still in demand!

 To top off 2011, John and the band performed after the V8 Supercars race in Sydney on December 3rd.
 The last song of the night, Long Way To The Top left the crowd cheering as loud as the cars had roared around the track!

 2013 continued with John being voted as Australia’s finest singer of all time.
 The votes were submitted by a panel of his peers and in response John said "Just to be in the company of the people on that list will do me ..
 I'm blown away”.

-John was amongst the faces of 10 famous bands and artists to be immortalised on Australian postage stamps (John for for the second time) and the stamps sold out almost immediately.
+He was amongst the faces of 10 famous bands and artists to be immortalised on Australian postage stamps (John for for the second time) and the stamps sold out almost immediately.

 The Dainty Group announced in November 2013 that John would perform in a co-headlining tour with Lionel Richie across Australia and New Zealand in March 2014, opening in WA on March 2nd and concluding in Auckland on 23rd March.

 With no time for resting, John headlined the River4Ward charity concert on 23rd April on the banks of the Yarra River in Melbourne.
 Monies raised were directed towards the building of a specialised youth cancer centre in Melbourne.

-June 15th saw John inducted into the The Age Music Victoria Hall of Fame, which will be celebrated on November 20 with a concert at the Palais Theatre headlined by John."I am extremely proud to be on this list.
+June 15th saw John inducted into the The Age Music Victoria Hall of Fame, which was celebrated on November 20 with a concert at the Palais Theatre headlined by John."I am extremely proud to be on this list.
 I am a proud Victorian, now I am even prouder," Farnham said at the launch at the Palais Theatre.